 Hi Tech Freaks, I’m back with another interesting and important tutorial based on Raspberry Pi.
 So, today we gonna see how we can connect Raspberry Pi with IR Sensor.
-IR sensor is a very common sensor to use and make projects but it is not easy to use it with Raspberry Pi.
-So, to ease the problem for beginners, I’m am here to help you.
-With this we begin our journey of today’s topic.
+IR sensor is a very common sensor to use and make projects, but it is not easy to use it with Raspberry Pi.
+So, to ease the problem for beginners, I’m here to help you.
+With this, we begin our journey on today’s topic.

 import RPi.GPIO as gp from time import sleep

-After it we define 3 pins as 1 input for IR Sensor and 2 output for buzzer and LEDs
+- After this, we define 3 pins as stated, 1 input for IR Sensor and 2 output for buzzer and LEDs

 gp.setup(12,gp.IN) gp.setup(32,gp.OUT) gp.setup(36,gp.OUT)